Why is Folic Acid Essential During Pregnancy?

 Adequate intake of the correct amount of folic acid is crucial for a healthy pregnancy.
 Prenatal supplements assist, but eating the right food at the right time is just as essential.
 Consultation with a nutritionist for pregnant women will ensure adequate intake of folic acid, along with other nutrients.

-If you’re looking for the best Dietitian for pregnancy, nutritionist Avni Kaul’s insights and meal plans can make a significant difference in ensuring a smooth and healthy pregnancy journey.
+If you’re looking for the best Dietician for pregnancy, nutritionist Avni Kaul’s insights and meal plans can make a significant difference in ensuring a smooth and healthy pregnancy journey.

 Important Disclaimer & Medical Policy